nivenly/website/content/en/docs/papers/fsep/_index.md

 As collective dissatisfaction with centralized social media grows with how they encourage people’s worst impulses to monetize them for the benefit of a few,  decentralized options are getting more attention now than ever before.

 The idea of decentralized platforms has marched into the collective consciousness of internet users globally.
-Adopting Activity Pub as a standard protocol has enabled online communities to create spaces tailored to their unique needs.
+Adopting ActivityPub as a standard protocol has enabled online communities to create spaces tailored to their unique needs.

 However, with these new opportunities come new challenges.
 One of these new challenges is moderation.
 Though moderation was flawed on centralized platforms, there was at least a cursory attempt to curtail poor behavior by a team dedicated to these efforts.